mrzachnugent/react-native-reusables/CONTRIBUTING.md

 ## How to Contribute

-> **IMPORTANT**
+> ⚠️ **Important**
 >
-> **If you want to propose a new feature:**
+> If you want to propose a new feature:
 >
 > 1. Make sure to read the [project scope](https://github.com/founded-labs/react-native-reusables/discussions/229) to confirm your proposal fits within the vision and purpose of `react-native-reusables`.
-> 2. Please open a [new discussion](https://github.com/founded-labs/react-native-reusables/discussions) before taking any action.
+> 2. Before taking any action, please open a [new discussion](https://github.com/founded-labs/react-native-reusables/discussions).
 This allows us to collaborate, gather feedback, and ensure alignment with the project's goals.

 <br />